nyanzyawanko/nyanzyawanko/README.md

     st.session_state.current_question = None
 if 'current_answer' not in st.session_state:
     st.session_state.current_answer = None
-if 'difficulty' not in st.session_state:
-    st.session_state.difficulty = 'medium'
 if 'operation' not in st.session_state:
     st.session_state.operation = 'mixed'
 if 'history' not in st.session_state: